MigrantJ/data-structures/README.md

 a binary serach tree that contains methods to determine size, balance, and depth as well as methods to insert a new value and determine whether any particular value is contained within the tree.
+Also has in order, pre order, post order and breadth first traversal methods.
+Inspiration for depth and balance methods taken from [Jonathan Stallings](https://github.com/jonathanstallings/data-structures/blob/feature/bst/bst.py).

 ###Use Cases
 A doubly-linked list should be used instead of a standard linked list whenever